Thursday, 22 June 2017

 Day 4

 A big day, only a few miles along the trail, but with a detour to summit Mount Whitney!
 This is the highest mountain in the 'contiguous states', i.e. not counting Alaska, I have to do it.
 But I am three miles behind plan already, and take more time fording Crabtree Creek, which is literally stunningly cold - as I wade I find myself just standing there, have to focus on the need to keep moving.
 I carry the tent four miles, so a mile up the detour, at least now the descent is only seven miles or so.
 Then with a light pack it's a lovely walk, still a lot of snow, but I'm learning how to walk on it, including some use of my micro spikes!
 I see what I think is a groundhog, gone before I can reach the camera though.
 I pass people who have turned back, complaining about soft snow, what is wrong with it though?
 I don't see the problem, it is easy to kick steps in, and not too dangerous surely - from skiing I know soft snow is good to fall on, and hard to slide downhill on.
 I get to the top, there are of course great views, also a shelter (full of snow), and even people camping on top - I envy them the sleeping bags that allow this.
-I make it back to tent in daylight, with a sore heel, boots aren't perfect.
+I make it back to the tent in daylight, with a sore heel, boots aren't perfect.
 I cook outside in the cold again, I miss eating in the tent, stupid bears.

 Top of the world!